TomaszDulski/EasyPeasyGenotype/README.md

 # EasyPeasyGenotype
 Package helps to generate tables and plots of data after qPCR.
-It use the data from lightcycler96 software. package return in console information about numbers of each genotype, give and save data_frame with plate wells and genotype assigned to the well in xlsx format .
+It use the data from lightcycler96 software. package return in console information about numbers of each genotype, give and save data_frame with plate wells and genotype assigned to the well in .xlsx format.
 Return two plots of HRM curves, one plot for combined curves and one for each sample separate.

 ## Instalation
 Check if you have devtools package, if not install it by typing:

-$ install.packages("devtools")
+install.packages("devtools")

 Then install package EasyPeasyGenotype

-$devtools::install_github('TomaszDulski/EasyPeasyGenotype')
+devtools::install_github('TomaszDulski/EasyPeasyGenotype')

-Remember to load the package after instalation
+Remember to load the package after installation

 $ library("EasyPeasyGenotype")